cheezecakee/hypesoft-challenge/README.md

   -d "username=user@hypesoft.com" \
   -d "password=user123"
 ```
+> **⚠️ Security Note:** These credentials are for development/testing only.
+Never use these in production environments.

 ⚠️ **Important:** If running the backend in Docker, Keycloak is also in Docker.
 To get a token, you must run curl inside the same Docker network:
 ```bash
 docker run --rm --network hypesoft-challenge_default curlimages/curl:latest \